rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: refresh(unitId *opt* )

-	:param String unitIdoptional:
+	:param String unitIdoptional: The id of the unit which should be re-rendered

 .. raw:: html

-		The id of the unit which should be re-rendered
+.. raw:: html

 	Re-renders the specified unit or if no unit id was given the whole page.

+.. raw:: html

+	<br><br>